-Custom Jewelry - Whether from scratch or re-using your gemstones, our amazing team of designers with help you design a beautiful piece of jewelry exactly the way you want it and our goldsmiths will make it a reality.
-See some of our recent custom creations.
-Our shop is well equipped with such items as a laser welder, power roll mill, CAD (computer aided design) software and a computer driven mill, casting equipment including an induction melter, ultrasonic cleaner, industrial steamer, sinusoidal stakes and much more.
-Plus most of the shop areas are visible from the show room, so come take a look at where your jewelry is actually made!
+- Custom Jewelry - Whether you're keen on re-using your gemstones and/or metal or you'd rather design a piece from scratch, our amazing team of designers with help you envision a beautiful piece of jewelry exactly the way you want it, and our goldsmiths will make it a reality.
+See some of our recent creations here.
+Our shop is well-equipped with such items as a laser welder, a power roll mill, casting equipment including an induction melter, an ultrasonic cleaner, an industrial steamer, sinusoidal stakes, CAD (computer aided design) software that works seamlessly with our 3-D printer and much more.
+Plus, most of the shop areas are visible from the show room, so come take a tour of where your jewelry is actually made!

-Turnaround time: generally 4-6 weeks, but we can often accommodate shorter deadlines.
+- Custom order turn-around time: The process generally takes 4-6 weeks, but we can often accommodate shorter deadlines.

-Jewelry Repair - We are known for tackling all types of repairs including restorations, re-tipping prongs, ring sizings, chain solders, clasp replacement, stone tightening, re-shank (replacing worn ring shank), arthritic shanks, sizing pillows (a potential solution for people with large knuckles, laser welds, gemstone replacement, pearl/bead restringing, replacement/adjustment of clasps and much more.
-Our shop is well equipped with such items as a laser welder, power roll mill, CAD (computer aided design) software and a computer driven mill, casting equipment including an induction melter, ultrasonic cleaner, industrial steamer, sinusoidal stakes and much more.
-Plus most of the shop areas are visible from the show room, so come take a look at where your jewelry is actually made!
+- Jewelry Repair - We are known for tackling all types of repairs including restorations, re-tipping prongs, ring sizings, chain solders, clasp replacement, stone tightening, re-shank (replacing worn ring shank), arthritic shanks, sizing pillows (a potential solution for people with large knuckles), laser welds, gemstone replacement, pearl/bead restringing, replacement/adjustment of clasps, and much more.
+Our shop is well equipped with such items as a laser welder, power roll mill, CAD (computer-aided design) software complete with a computer-driven mill, casting equipment (argon gas vacuum casting machine, induction melter, etc.), ultrasonic cleaner, industrial steamer, sinusoidal stakes, and much more.
+Most of the shop areas are visible from the show room, so come take a look at where your jewelry is actually made!

-Clean and Check - We offer free polishing, cleaning and inspection of your jewelry regardless of where it was purchased.
-Having your jewelry cleaned and inspected is absolutely critical to the longevity of your jewelry!
-We can often catch problems while they are still fixable and before diamonds and gemstones are lost.
-A simple procedure such as retipping can save your gems from falling out of worn out prongs.
+- Clean and Check - We offer free polishing, cleaning and inspection of your jewelry, regardless of where it was purchased.
+Jewelry is special in the way it can bring joy to generation after generation, but in order for your beloved pieces to stand the test of time, it's absolutely critical to have them cleaned and inspected regularly!
+We can often catch problems while they are still fixable, not to mention before diamonds and gemstones are lost.

-Jewelry Appraisals - we have a CGA (certified gemologist appraiser) on staff to perform several types of appraisals.
-You will receive two copies of your appraisal which contains a photograph of your item and detailed descriptions of the primary gemstone, accent gemstones and its mounting.
-We have an AGS (American Gem Society) accredited gem lab equipped with various testing equipment including a binocular microscope, electronic scale, spectrascope, polariscope, GIA (Gemological Institute of America) Gem Set color grading system, Chelsea color filter, diamond light and graded master comparison diamonds, thermal conductivity diamond tester, UV light unit, proportionscope, dichroscope, refactometer and heavy liquids.
-All analyses, opinions and conclusions are developed and prepared in conformity with the Uniform Standards of Professional Appraisal Practice.
-Appraisals take approximately 1-1.5 hours per item and therefore there is no quantity discount available.
-Call for scheduling.
+- Jewelry Appraisals - We have two CGAs (certified gemologist appraiser) on staff to perform several types of appraisals.
+You will receive an official appraisal document complete with a photograph of your item and detailed descriptions of the primary gemstone, accent gemstones and mounting.
+We have an AGS (American Gem Society) accredited gem labaratory, furnished with various testing equipment necessities including a binocular microscope, electronic scale, spectrascope, polariscope, GIA (Gemological Institute of America) Gem Set color grading system, Chelsea color filter, diamond light and graded master comparison diamonds, thermal conductivity diamond tester, UV light unit, proportionscope, dichroscope, refactometer and heavy liquids.
+All analyses, opinions, and conclusions are developed and prepared in conformity with the Uniform Standards of Professional Appraisal Practice.
+Appraisals take approximately 1-1.5 hours per item, hence our inability to give discounts based on quantity of pieces.

-Diamond and colored stone re-cutting and polishing - Although diamonds are very, very hard, they can be broken and chipped if hit from just the right angle.
-Often chipped diamonds can be recut to look like nothing ever happened!
-Colored stones can often become abraded over time, causing them to lose that sparkle that you fell in love with.
-We have seen some dramatic improvements in the appearance of damaged diamonds!
+- Diamond and colored gemstone re-cutting and polishing - Although diamonds are very, very hard, they can be broken and chipped when hit from just the right angle.
+Often, chipped diamonds can be re-cut to look like nothing ever happened!
+Colored gemstones can become abraded over time, causing them to lose that sparkle that you fell in love with.
+Not to fear, we have seen some dramatic improvements in the appearance of damaged diamonds and colored gemstones!

-A: Orders placed before 4:00 pm EST Tuesday - Friday will be shipped same day.
-Orders placed after 4:00 pm EST or on non business days (Saturday, Sunday, Monday or holidays) will be shipped next business day.
-Shipping charges for FedX third day are included in the price of the items.
-Expedited shipping will incur additional charges.
-Please email firstname.lastname@example.org or call 919-286-2990 to arrange for expedited shipping.
+- Orders placed before 4:00 pm EST Tuesday - Friday will be shipped on the day you purchase.
+Orders placed after 4:00 pm EST, or on non business days (Saturday, Sunday, Monday and holidays), will be shipped on the next business day.
+Shipping and insruance fees for FedEx third-day delivery are included in your purchase, however expedited shipping will incur additional charges.
+Please email firstname.lastname@example.org, or call 919-286-2990, to arrange for expedited shipping.

-Returns must be made within 30 days of purchase.
-Returns must be sent in original package.
-Email email@example.com to request return shipping label.
-When item has been received in original condition, a full refund of your payment will be issued.
+- Returns must be made within 30 days of purchase and must be sent in original packaging.
+To request a return shipping label, simply email email@example.com, or call 919-286-2990.
+As soon as we receive your item in its original condition, we'll issue a full refund or a store credit, according to your instructions.

 Q: Are your prices competitive?